GabrielleC-J/project3_cse701/README.md

 ### Multiplication Operator

-The Multiplication operator takes two `big_int`s as inputs and outputs a `big_int` object whose value is the product of the two.
+The multiplication operator takes two `big_int`s as inputs and outputs a `big_int` object whose value is the product of the two.

-The operator employs basic integer multiplication by going digit by digit of one integer and multiplying it by all digits of the other integers and summing up the outputs.
+The operator employs basic integer multiplication by going digit by digit of one integer and multiplying it by all digits of the other integer and summing up the outputs.

 Example: